audreyadora/svbop/README.md

 ## Components

+Still in early development stages, but this is the intended direction 🙂 more to come!

 ### 1. AutomationTrack.svelte

 This component lets you edit a line graph of points across a timeline.
 It maps to a variable, allowing you to automate changes in that variable across a given timespan.
 It's perfect for creating volume or velocity curves in MIDI files.